 About Strep Throat in Infants

-Non-modifiable risk factors for strep throat in infants cannot be changed or controlled.
-These include:
+Risk factors for strep throat in infants are outside your control include:

 - Age: Strep throat is rare in children under 3 years old.